Youth network to guide sustainable urbanisation

 What better way to ensure the sustainability of our future, than to ensure we involve and hear the views of our youth in decision-making.
 That is why two young people from local government have joined a steering committee to guide the work of a youth network, focused on promoting and advocating for sustainable urbanisation for the Commonwealth.

-Our local government youth leaders join forces with other youth representing the Technical Built Environment professions, critical to advancing sustainable urbanisation in Commonwealth cities and urban settlements.
+Youth leaders from local government join forces with young built environment professionals and academics, providing critical input into developing a youth network on sustainable urbanisation in the Commonwealth. advancing sustainable urbanisation in Commonwealth.
 The Steering Committee, supported by CLGF, brings together young local government city leaders and technical practitioners, planners, architects, researchers/universities and hopes to expand to include engineers and surveyors.

 Meet the youth members

 The two local government Youth Steering Committee representatives are:

 George Mwanza, who describes himself as a politician, youth activist, patriot, young leader and entrepreneur, realised a long-term ambition in September 2021, when he was elected, and sworn in to serve as Mayor of Chipata City, Zambia.
 At the age of 27, Mwanza became the youngest mayor to head a city council in Zambia and said: “I ran for mayor to be the voice that has been missing to make decisions for the youth.
 If you are not a politician, your voice is limited.”
 He is keen to be one of the people who will promote sustainable solutions to preserve the future of the Commonwealth, conserve natural resources and refrain from making bad decisions.